decisionforce/pgdrive/docs/source/install.rst

     pip install -e .

 The basic functionality, namely the render-less simulation can be conducted extremely easily.
-However, if you wish to use rendering features such as the RGB / Depth camera, the installation need more efforts, especially in headless machine or cluster.
+However, if you wish to use rendering features such as the RGB, the installation need more efforts, especially in headless machine or cluster.

 Verify the installation of PGDrive
 #############################################